Nalesujit/Tableau-DashBoard/README.md

 To Create Parameters

+Understood how to use dashboard actions and create interactive dashboards.

-Create interactive Dashboard for US Bank customers With the help of dashboard, we can easly understand that in which area we have highest white coller bank account holder and how many of them male and female.
+interactive Dashboard for US Bank customers
+With the help of dashboard, we can easly understand that in which area we have highest white coller bank account holder and how many of them male and female.